This post may contain affiliate links. Learn more.

 If you earned a dime for every time a dental hygienist reminded you to floss – or told you that you could do a better job of flossing – you’d own an island by now with a fleet of yachts to get you there.

-Floss picks represent an effective way to floss, and there are plenty of quality picks on the market, including our top choice, DenTek’s Complete Clean Floss Picks .
-We’ll review five other best floss picks and compare picks to traditional string floss and water flossers.
+We’ll review four other best floss picks and compare picks to traditional string floss and water flossers.

 First, let’s start by discussing some floss pick buying tips:

 |Dentek Complete Clean Floss Picks with Advanced Fluoride Coating||Check on Amazon|

 |The Humble Co.
 Natural Dental Floss Picks||Check on Amazon|

 |Gum Professional Clean Flossers||Check on Amazon|

 Before you buy: 8 Things to consider when purchasing floss picks